dattaaaaa/deepfakedetector/readme.md

 ## Dataset

-The model was trained on a combination of datasets:
+The model was trained on a combination of dataset:
-- Celeb-DF (real and fake videos)
-- DFDC (DeepFake Detection Challenge)
 - FaceForensics++ (FF)

 ## Requirements